uo-green-lab/population-ecology-2016/additional-readings/README.md

 # Population Ecology
 ## Spring 2016

-Additional readings can be found in this directory!
+The Hastings text and additional readings can be found in this directory!